 Students should visit the site ppc.uconn.edu.
 Login will require a student’s net ID.
 The site is open to students in any school.
 Prospective History minors are welcome to declare at any time.

-Please Note: To declare a double major, students will need to pick up the Double Major Declaration form at the Academic Services Center, located at 423 Whitney Road.
-(One of the small, brown-shingled buildings across the street from the Dodd Center as you walk toward South Campus.)
+Please Note: To declare a double major, students will need to complete the Double Major Declaration form through the Academic Services Center.
+Once at the site, click “Forms.”

 DEGREE REQUIREMENTS FOR HISTORY MAJORS

 To complete the History major, students must satisfy the following requirements: